Frudawski/LightingToolbox/README.md

 # LightingToolbox
 The LightingToolbox contains numerous Matlab/Octave functions for lighting reseach calculations, plotting and colorimetry.
-It is freely available under BSD3.0 license.
+It is available under BSD3.0 license.

 **Categories:**
 - Calculation functions